czerwonk/bird_exporter/README.md

 Metric exporter for bird routing daemon to use with Prometheus

 ## Remarks
-Since bird_exporter calls the bird client binary, bird has to be installed on the same mashine as bird_exporter.
+Since bird_exporter uses the bird unix sockets, bird has to be installed on the same mashine as bird_exporter.
+Also the user executing bird_exporter must have permission to access the bird socket files.

 ### Bird configuration
 To get meaningful uptime information bird has to be configured this way: